-Aspect Objective Performance Indicators Measurement Tools Landform constructability The emplacement area must be constructible having regard to the: construction methodology accounting for PAF and NOA materials management availability and storage of suitable materials, including topsoil. temporary erosion and sediment control measures. construction access and temporary benching. progressive rehabilitation. safety around water.
-Landform design to include areas for temporary topsoil storage where practical.
+Objective Objective Performance Indicators Measurement Tools Landform constructability The emplacement area must be constructible having regard to the: construction methodology accounting for PAF and NOA materials management availability and storage of suitable materials, including topsoil. erosion and sediment control. access. initial shaping of the natural ground. shapes and benching. progressive rehabilitation. safety around water.
+Landform design to include areas for temporary topsoil storage.
 Adequate temporary sediment control measures to be provided where needed.
 Temporary benches for the final surface to be provided.
 Design to allow for safe access during construction, and progressive rehabilitation.
 Landform design to consider safety around water where appropriate.
 Design report to document: Areas designated for PAF and NOA materials outside of drainage and full supply extent lines highlighted in the design report.
 Areas of the landform flatter than 1V:4H to be highlighted in the design report for topsoil storage.
 Temporary features including sediment control and benches.
 High level access planning (detail planning by others).
-Strategies to manage dozing risk at Tantangara.

-ATTACHMENT A - TANTANGARA MATERIAL CHARACTERISATION AND HANDLING STRATEGY (TBM)
+ATTACHMENT A - RAVINE BAY MATERIAL CHARACTERISATION AND HANDLING STRATEGY